Property Search Results

 Around 1895, the street was renumbered to its current state, and the street became known as Nithsdale Road, although the tenement names persisted in use for some time.

-After renumbering, 2-10 Matilda Place became 6-16, Titwood Place started from the eastern end at 18, while those on the opposite side, formerly No 1 Regents Park Terrace, became 5-9 Matilda Place, and eventually 5-9 Nithsdale Road, while Matilda Terrace ran from 13 to Sammy Dows at 69/71.
+After renumbering, 2-10 Matilda Place became 6-16, Titwood Place started from the eastern end at 18, while those on the opposite side, formerly No 1 Regents Park Terrace, became 5-9 Matilda Place, and eventually 5-9 Nithsdale Road, while Matilda Terrace ran from 13 to Zinfandel/Sammy Dows at 69/71.

 The Maxwells were related to the Lords Maxwell, Earls of Nithsdale, which may explain the origin of the name.